woodcock3/citychurch/_christmas/christmas.md

       <div class="card">
         <div class="card-image">
           <a href="https://fiec.org.uk" target="blank"><img src="{{ 'img/christmas/home-for-christmas-cd.jpg' | relative_url }}"/>
-          <a class="btn-floating btn-large halfway-fab waves-effect waves-light red" href="https://www.homeforchristmas.org.uk/watch/"><i class="fa fa-external-link" aria-hidden="true"></i></a>
         </div>
         <div class="card-content light-blue-text text-darken-4">
-          <p><strong>Home for Christmas</strong> - this is a carol service featuring a collection of Christmas Songs, Bible readings and a short talk by Roger Carswell.</p>
+          <p><strong>Home for Christmas</strong> - this is a carol service featuring a collection of Christmas Songs, Bible readings and a short talk by Roger Carswell.
+Please click the image to go to their webiste.</p>
         </div>
       </div>
     </div>